-With summer just around the corner, it's important for everyone to know a little bit more about sunburns.
+With summer already here, it’s important for everyone to know a little bit more about sunburns.
 What is a sunburn exactly?
 A sunburn is exactly what it sounds.
 It is a burn caused by the sun.
 More specifically, a sunburn is caused by the ultraviolet component of sunlight.
 Both ultraviolet B (UVB) and ultraviolet A (UVA) can cause a sunburn.
-But, we know that UVB is the biggest culprit and causes the greatest amount of skin redness - the hallmark of a sunburn.
+But, we know that UVB is the biggest culprit and causes the greatest amount of skin redness – the hallmark of a sunburn.

 Why avoid sunburns?